CHOICE POINT PSYCHOLOGY

 After the assessment is complete, you will receive:

-- A feedback session to review the results and answer your questions.
+• Feedback session to review results and answer questions

-- Recommendations for further support, such as therapy, school accommodations, or community resources.
+• Recommendations for therapy, school accommodations, or community supports

-Early signs of autism can include delays in speech and language development, limited eye contact, lack of interest in peer interactions, repetitive behaviors, and sensitivity to sensory stimuli.
+Early signs of autism/ASD can include delays in speech and language development, limited eye contact, lack of interest in peer interactions, repetitive behaviours, and sensitivity to sensory stimuli.
 These signs often appear between 12 to 24 months of age.
-If you notice these behaviors, it's advisable to consult with a healthcare professional for further evaluation.
+If you notice these behaviours, it's advisable to consult with a healthcare professional for further evaluation.

-Yes, adults can be diagnosed with autism.
+Yes, adults can be diagnosed with autism/ASD.
 While many individuals receive diagnoses in childhood, some may not be identified until adulthood.
-Adult diagnosis involves reviewing developmental history, observing current behaviors, and conducting psychological assessments.
+Adult diagnosis involves reviewing developmental history, observing current behaviours, and conducting psychological assessments.
 A formal diagnosis can provide clarity and access to appropriate support services.

 A formal diagnosis can help individuals and families understand behaviours and challenges, access tailored support and interventions, and connect with community resources.
 It also aids in setting appropriate educational and occupational goals.

-At Choice Point Psychology, all autism assessments are conducted solely by Dr. Nicholas Harris, a highly experienced clinical psychologist.
-Dr. Harris' advanced training and expertise ensure a thorough and holistic evaluation of the individual's strengths, challenges, and needs, without the need for a multidisciplinary team.
+At Choice Point Psychology, all autism/ASD assessments are conducted by Dr. Nicholas Harris, a clinical psychologist.
+Dr. Harris' training ensures a thorough and holistic evaluation of strengths, challenges, and needs.

 How do I get started?